febrezo/Chartuner/README.md

 The application found under the build folder can now be launched:

 ```
-./com.felixbrezo.GraniteTemplate
+./com.felixbrezo.Chartuner
 ```

-To optionally install, use `ninja install`, then execute with `com.felixbrezo.GraniteTemplate`.
+To optionally install, use `ninja install`, then execute with `com.felixbrezo.Chartuner`.

 ```
 ninja install
-com.felixbrezo.GraniteTemplate
+com.felixbrezo.Chartuner
 ```

 Tou SHOULD be able to explore the capabilities of the default application.